stavros-mhs/LLMs-with-tools/README.md

 2. Run `python3 -m goal-node ./path/to/input.pdf`

-this will get summarize the task contained in the pdf you inputed and write it in summary.txt.
+this will summarize the task contained in the pdf you inputed and write it in summary.txt.

 3. copy the contents of summary.txt and run `python3 -m implementation-node.main "...what you copied from summary.txt..."`